MrDenchi/Portfolio/README.md

 This server was not just me though.
 I had a lot of help from my partner at the time, "MEXIO".
 The server was passed down to a friend of both of us, and has had a lot of remakes and rebranding since then, but is now known as "Enginetic" which I infact own.

 **__History And Experience With Skript:__**

 I started learning skript back in late 2020.
 I was done with needing other people to skript for me, and I wanted to become independent.
 It started simple with minehut tutorials, and a lot of errors, but it didn't take me long before I got the hang of it.
 I have now owned and developed a lot of servers, and I'm still an active developer to this day.

+**__LIFE INFORMATION:__**

+· I'm currently 16 years old, as of 2023.
+I was born and raised in Norway, where I currently live, and for the moment, I will be able to communicate with other people in Norwegian, English, Swedish, Danish & Spanish.
+The only two skript languages I have worked with and are qualified enough with are Skript and Python.